SenTzu01/pimatic-woox/README.md

 * Integrates with Pimatic-HAP with full color support

 Roadmap:
-* Implement rule actions to activate scenes as are provided by the Woox phone app
 * Building out the class into parent classes to provide an easier way to support other Woox devices

 ## Contributions